 In the final year of undergraduate study, all Honors College students complete a thesis or performance/creative project.
 You must register for at least 6 thesis credits total.
 Most students take 8 to 10 thesis credits overall to complete the project over the course of three terms.

-The thesis is a serious project, representing a valuable opportunity for UHP students to work closely with senior faculty.
-To begin the thesis, students must take the Thesis Seminar offered through the Honors Program each fall and spring terms.
-After passing the Thesis Seminar students write the thesis over one to two terms and give a short presentation upon completion.
+The thesis is a serious project, representing a valuable opportunity for Honors students to work closely with a faculty.
+To begin the thesis, students must take one semester of the Thesis Seminar offered through the Honors College during the fall, winter, and spring terms.
+After passing the Thesis Seminar with a C or higher, students write the thesis over two terms and then give a short presentation of their completed project.

-Digital Archives in PDXScholar
+Thesis Archives in PDXScholar